taylorshelton/academic/content/home/about.md

 # About

+My name is Taylor Shelton and I am an Assistant Professor in the Department of Geosciences at Mississippi State University.
+I am a broadly-trained human geographer interested in how urban spaces and social inequalities are represented, reproduced and contested through data.
+In particular, my work focuses on using mapping and data visualization as a means to understanding (and challenging) urban socio-spatial inequalities, especially in relation to issues of housing and property ownership.

-I am an Assistant Professor in the Department of Geosciences at Mississippi State University.
-Prior to joining MSU in 2017, I held appointments as a visiting scholar in the Department of Geography at the University of Kentucky and as a postdoctoral fellow in the Center for Urban Innovation at the Georgia Institute of Technology.
+Prior to coming to Mississippi State in 2017, I held appointments as a visiting scholar in the Department of Geography at the University of Kentucky and as a postdoctoral fellow in the Center for Urban Innovation at the Georgia Institute of Technology.
 I earned my BA and MA degrees in geography from the University of Kentucky and my PhD from the Graduate School of Geography at Clark University.

-I am a broadly-trained human geographer working at the intersection of digital geographies, critical GIS and urban geography.
-My research focuses on how urban spaces and social inequalities are represented, reproduced and contested through data.
-In particular, I am interested in how data can be used to produce alternative understandings of urban socio-spatial inequalities that challenge the stigmatization of certain people and places.